buildpacks/spec/platform.md

 Where:
 - `id`, `version`, and `api` MUST be present for each buildpack
 - `processes` contains the complete set of processes contributed by all buildpacks
-  - `exec-env` field MUST be set to `["*"]` if the process applies to all execution environments
-  - `exec-env` field MUST contain specific execution environment values if the process is restricted to certain environments
 - `slices` contains the complete set of slices defined by all buildpacks

 #### `order.toml` (TOML)